 (Click on images below for larger view)

-Six federally recognized Native American Indian Tribal Nations have lands that border the Colorado River as it flows south from Needles, California (upstream of the Site) through California and Arizona to the Mexico border.
+Six federally recognized Native American Indian Tribal Nations have lands that border the Colorado River as it flows south through California and Arizona to the Mexico border.
 These six Tribal Nations are the Hualapai Tribe, Fort Mojave Indian Tribe, Chemehuevi Indian Tribe, Colorado River Indian Tribe, Fort Yuma-Quechan Indian Tribe, and the Cocopah Indian Tribe.
 The Fort Mojave Indian Tribe is the closest to the Site, located approximately 7 miles to the north.
 Four other Tribal Nations that have been identified as stakeholders in the Project are Havasupai, Torres-Martinez Desert Cahuilla, Yavapai-Prescott Indian Tribes, and the Twenty-Nine Palms Band of Mission Indians.
 California Department of Toxic Substances Control (DTSC) continually offers to meet with Tribal representatives to update them on the Topock Investigation and Remediation Project.
 See the Map of Colorado River Communities and Tribal Reservations below.